perkinslab/AppFEATHER/README.md

     - For example, "Image0994Time", "Image0994Sep","Image0994Force".
     - If directly using the example .ipf file, the note must have a string like:
         - "TriggerTime:[number],DwellTime:[number],SpringConstant[numbers]" without quotes, where [number] is a value in SI units (*e.g.* 0.123e-6, without brackets) and the values are respectively the end of the approach, the length of the dwell at the surface before retraction, and the spring constant of the force probe.

+### .mat (Matlab) formatting

 - Files ending with '.mat', formatted like '-v7.3' (see: mathworks.com/help/matlab/ref/save.html#bvmz_n7), with 'time', 'sep', and 'force' data sets.
 This is essentially an hdf5 file.

+### .csv (Generic) formatting

-- Files ending with '.csv', where there are three comma-delimited columns of length N, which are the time, separation, and force columns.
+- Files ending with '.csv', where there are three comma-delimited columns of length N, which are the time, separation, and force columns, with the following lines:
-  - If directly using the python or matlab example file, the first line should have a string formatted just as the Igor note described above.
-  - In addition, if using in Matlab, the second line of the file is ignored (assumed to be used to keeping track if events).

-All units are assumed SI (seconds, meters, and newtons)
+    - Line 1: A literal '#', followed by key-value pairs of experimental information, formatted like 'key:value'.
+        - For example (and most relevant to FEATHER) 'SpringConstant:0.001,DwellTime:0,TriggerTime:1'
+    - Line 2: A literal '#EventIndices,formatted as [[start1,end1],...]:', followed by an csv list of event start and end index pairs, formatted like '[start,end]'
+        - For example, '[[1,2],[7,8]]' means two events, where one events starts at index 1 and stops at 2, and the other starts at 7 and ends at 8.
+        - Note: all indices are zero-offset into the remaining data in the csv file.
+In other words, index 0 would mean line 3
+    -Line 3 to end: the time, separation, and force as comma-delimited columns.

+## Custp

 ## Troubleshooting